 Getting to class and discovering the benefits of Reformer Pilates

-Cooper – my fitness-fan, fun-loving other half, bit his tongue for a good seven months.
-I’ve only just learnt he’s reluctant (scared?) to divulge certain truths to me.
+Cooper – my fitness-fan, fun-loving other half, bit his tongue for the past year.
+I’ve only just learnt he’s reluctant to divulge certain truths to me.
 Apparently about five years into this 17-year thing we have going on, he told me he didn’t think a shirt I was wearing out one night suited me.

 The wrath that ensued meant he thinks twice before sharing such insight.
 Of course, despite me having no recollection of said event, I insisted I’ve grown since then, and promised that honesty is the right way. (probably).